thycotic/ss-docs/security-hardening/index.md

 This **Mask passwords when viewing Secrets** setting is found in the **Tools** \> **Preferences** section for each user.

-> **Note:** If the “Force Password Masking” configuration setting discussed above is enabled, this user preference setting will be overridden and cannot be disabled.
+> **Note:** If the "Force Password Masking" configuration setting discussed above is enabled, this user preference setting will be overridden and cannot be disabled.

 #### Login Password Requirements